Tim Scott, only Black GOP senator, set to respond to Biden

 WASHINGTON (AP) — Tim Scott, the only Black Republican senator, is often happy to dart past Capitol Hill reporters without saying much.
 This time, he and the spotlight have found each other.

-Brought up by a single mother who worked back-breaking hours as a nursing assistant, Scott, 55, has spent a decade in Congress representing South Carolina.
-Now, the lawmaker who combines a willingness to address racial questions with an advocacy of conservative causes is giving his party’s nationally televised response to President Joe Biden’s Wednesday night address to Congress.
+Brought up by a single mother who worked backbreaking hours as a nursing assistant, the 55-year-old Scott has spent a decade in Congress representing South Carolina.
+Now, the lawmaker who combines a willingness to address racial questions with an advocacy of vintage conservative themes such as opportunity and optimism is giving his party’s nationally televised response to President Joe Biden’s Wednesday night address to Congress.

 “You figure out who your audience is, you figure out what you want to say and you try and find a way to say it well,” Scott told reporters Tuesday about his speech preparations.
 “And you lean into who you are.”

-GOP leaders' choíce of Scott to answer Biden comes at a fraught political moment.
+GOP leaders' choíce of Scott to answer Biden comes at a tense political moment.

 Demands for social justice are reverberating even as killings of Black people by white police officers continue.
 Following years of nativist appeals by President Donald Trump and others, out-of-power Republicans are trying to broaden their appeal before 2022 elections that they hope will deliver them control of Congress.

 Scott, among only 11 Black senators in history, has used riveting Senate speeches to detail his own distressing encounters with the law.
-He's described being pulled over 18 times while driving since 2000, and being halted by a U.S. Capitol security officer who didn't recognize him as recently as 2019, despite wearing a senator's lapel pin.
+He's described being pulled over 18 times while driving since 2000 and being stopped by a U.S. Capitol security officer who didn't recognize him as recently as 2019, even though Scott was wearing a senator's lapel pin.

 “While I thank God I have not endured bodily harm, I have, however, felt the pressure applied by the scales of justice when they are slanted,” he said during a 2016 Senate speech.
 “I have felt the anger, the frustration, the sadness and the humiliation that comes with feeling like you’re being targeted for nothing more than being just yourself.”

-Days before Democrats derailed a GOP policing overhaul effort he led last June, Scott bristled over one opponent who'd derided the measure as a “token, halfhearted approach.”

-“On the other side, they are wanting to race bait on tokenism,” he fumed.
-No. 2 Senate Democratic leader Dick Durbin of Illinois quickly apologized for the remark.
+At the same time, Scott has remained a party loyalist who seldom makes waves and, like many Republicans, often avoided publicly criticizing Trump.
+Scott voted against removing Trump from office after the then-president's House impeachment for fomenting the Jan.
+6 attack on the Capitol, saying later, “The one person I don’t blame is President Trump.”

 Scott, from North Charleston, South Carolina, nearly dropped out of high school.
-He tells of a life-changing turnabout after befriending a businessman who became a mentor who stressed the value of hard work.
+He tells of a life-changing turnabout after befriending a businessman who became a mentor and stressed the value of hard work.

 After graduating college, he entered the insurance and real estate businesses and was elected to the Charleston County Council.
 He was a co-chairman of the 1996 reelection campaign of Sen. Strom Thurmond, R-S.C., an overt segregationist decades earlier.
 When Scott was elected to the House in 2010, his closest GOP primary rival was Thurmond's son Paul.